Stuycs-K/final-project-3-sohele-chend/WORKLOG.md

 - Added examples on lexical analysis and remove some inaccurate information from the presentation

+### 5/30/2023

+- Added more examples for the uses of obfuscation and planned out some of what to say for the presentation

 ### 6/1/2023

 - Worked on presentation files and formatted the file to be more readable